 Rock bottom low points and triumphant milestones in my life can be marked by his discography.
 He’s always rapping at my door like the vagabond from It’s All Over Now, Baby Blue.
 Though I have never met the man face to face, I certainly have a friendship with his music.
 After all the miles of ups and downs it’s amusing that it all began on a day when I was heading home from school to harvest a bumper crop of pimples.

 How does it feel?
-Nearly fifty years later it feels just fine, thank you very much.
+All these decades later it feels just fine, thank you very much.